gooosz/Download/Readme.md

 Clone this repo via
 > git clone https://github.com/gooosz/YoutubeToMp3.git

-compile everything using
+compile everything using gradle
-> make all
+> ./gradlew build

 run the ```Main.class``` by either
 > java Main

 or
-> make run
+> make

 or create a sym link in ```/usr/bin/``` to ```downloadWrapper.sh``` and run
 > download